napolab/www.napochaan.com/README.md

 The UI design and color palette of the website can be found on Figma [here](https://www.figma.com/file/JZ24VUuy639Kf29oiB32FX/www.napochaan.com?node-id=0%3A1).
 The design includes both light and dark themes, as well as a color palette that is also available in the vanilla-extract format [here](https://github.com/napolab/www.napochaan.com/tree/main/src/theme/config).

-## Component Library

-The component library used to build the website can be found on Storybook [here](https://napolab.github.io/www.napochaan.com/main/).
-It is designed to be compatible with the Figma design.

 ## Technologies Used

 The website is built using the following technologies: